microsoft/garnet/website/docs/commands/garnet-specific.md

 One of the following:

 - **Array reply**: If the ETag does not match, an array of two items is returned.
-The first item is the updated ETag, and the second item is the value associated with the key.
-If called on a record without an ETag the first item in the array will be 0.
-If the etag matches then we the first item on the array is the existing etag, but the second value is Nil
+The first item is the latest ETag, and the second item is the value associated with the key.
+If the Etag matches  the first item in the response array is the etag and the second item is nil.
 - **Nil reply**: If the key does not exist.

 ---